karani-gk/ERPNext-Errors-and-Scripts/ERPNextScripts.md

     def before_insert(self):
         self.patient_barcode = self.first_name

-Get the details of the logged in user and store it in the added_by field
+Frappe/ERPNext: Get the details of the logged in user and store it in the added_by field

     self.added_by = frappe.session.user

-Get the details of the logged in user and store it in the added_by field
+Frappe/ERPNext: Filter items, return only the ones with a belong to a specific group

     frappe.ui.form.on('Vital Signs', {
         setup: function(frm) {